SiddiqSoft/restcl/docs/index.md

 - Make sure you use `c++latest` as the `<format>` is no longer in the `c++20` option pending ABI resolution.

 > **NOTE**
-> We are going to track VS 2022 and make full use of C++20 facilities and the API is subjec to change.
+> We are going to track VS 2022 and make full use of C++20 facilities and the API is subject to change.

 # Dependencies